joncgrubb/link-sling/README.md

 ## Like the App?

 This was my final project for my 12 week Web Development Bootcamp at [Awesome Inc University](https://www.awesomeincu.com/) and I only had a week and half to make this happen.
 There is plenty left to do and new features to implement.
-If you'd like to get in touch my contact info is available at [my homepage](http://www.joncgrubb.com/#/)
+If you'd like to get in touch, my contact info is available at [my homepage](http://www.joncgrubb.com/#/)

 ---